ctrl-cheeb-del/ctrl-cheeb-del/README.md

         databases: ["mongo", "MySql"],
         misc: ["Firebase", "puppeteer", "open-cv"]
     },
-    currentProject: "Secret stuff"
+    currentProject: ["Secret stuff"],
-    funFact: "if you slap a chicken with the force of 335,000mph it generates enough heat to cook it" };
+    funFact: ["if you slap a chicken with the force of 335,000mph it generates enough heat to cook it"] };
 ```